Mitigating the impact of e-commerce returns on margins through strategic outsourcing

 On 11 February 2026, the Council of the European Union approved EU Regulation No. 382.
 This legislation establishes the abolition of the import duty exemption for goods with an intrinsic value not exceeding €150 sent from a third country, introducing the Union Levy on small-value parcels.

-At a national level, the situation is more complex.
-The coexistence of the new European duty and the €2 Italian contribution—introduced in the latest budget for extra-EU shipments—is legally and practically unfeasible.
-The hypothesis of a delay and subsequent abolition of the Italian tax to align with EU directives is becoming increasingly likely.
+At a national level, the picture has long been complex.
+The coexistence of the new €3 European duty and the €2 Italian fee (introduced in the latest budget measures on non-EU shipments) was considered legally and practically unfeasible.

 The application of a non-harmonised charge within the single market has prompted many operators to seek loopholes.
 But how, specifically, is the Italian contribution being bypassed?